JetBrains/Qodana/topics/jvm-draft.md

    <p>On the <ui-path>Server-Side Analysis</ui-path> tab of the <ui-path>Problems</ui-path> tool window, see the <a href="qodana-ide-plugin.md" anchor="ide-plugin-study-reports">inspection results</a>.</p>
 </step>
 </procedure>

-The examples below require a [project token](project-token.md) related to
-%product% license.
-To generate a project token, you need to [create a Qodana Cloud account](cloud-get-access.topic), and then follow the instructions from the [](cloud-quickstart.md) section.

 ### CI/CD
 {id="jvm-run-qodana-cicd"}